spacerest/moon/README.md

 cv2.imwrite("gray_moon.jpg", gray_image)
 ```

-Since these dependencies are no longer required for core functionality, they may be removed in a future version.
+Since these dependencies are no longer required for core functionality, they will probably be removed in a future version.

-## Additional rmation
+## Additional Information

 You can access [more details and related lunar imagery](https://svs.gsfc.nasa.gov/help/#apis-dialamoon) via `Moon.info`.